telerik/kendo-ui-core/CONTRIBUTING.md

 ## Code Style

-We're not dogmatic about code style, here, but we do believe that a project should adhere to a consistent style.
-All Kendo UI Labs projects are expected to follow the following style guidelines, so please keep these in mind before you submit your Pull Requests:
+All code contributed to this project should adhere to a consistent style, so please keep these in mind before you submit your Pull Requests:

 - Tab indentation, size of 2
 - Semicolons are nice.
 Use them